 - Show courtesy and respect towards other community members

-- Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion
+- Written or verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, marital status, disability, physical appearance, body size, race, age, national origin or religion

 - Sexual language or images in public spaces

 - Deliberate intimidation, stalking, or following

 - Continuing to initiate interaction (including photography or recording) after being asked to stop

 - Sustained disruption of talks, events, or communications

 - Advocating for, or encouraging, any of the above behavior